 The laptop by Acer is thin, lightweight, and has a 14-inch full HD display with an IPS panel.
 Unlike other contenders here, it has an AMD Ryzen 7 4700U Octa-Core processor with Radeon graphics.
 It doesn’t mean it’s any less than others on the list.

-The laptop has everything you need to fulfill your desires on-the-go.
+The laptop has everything you need to fulfill your desires on the go.
 It’s an excellent Ultrabook for students and professionals alike.
-The laptop has a decent long battery life and an impressive ergonomic design.
+The laptop has a decently long battery life and an impressive ergonomic design.
 And the glorious thing is that it comes at a reasonable price.

-The Acer Swift 3 exceeds our expectation for a budget laptop without a doubt.
+The Acer Swift 3 exceeds our expectations for the best laptop for accounting professionals without a doubt.
 The company proves you can get a beautifully lightweight and stylish laptop at an affordable price.
 That’s why we believe it’s a solid bang for your bucks.

 Matte-Finish & Responsive Input

 We love its matte-finish color and polished Acer logo on the back of its lid.
 It’s not as flashy as others on the list.
 And it makes it more appealing to professionals like you.
 All the input and output devices offer substantial value to you.

 The keyboard is extremely responsive with Chicklet-style keys and a Windows operating system Hell-enabled fingerprint reader.
 The track-pad has an ergonomic design with wisely thought size, and it responds to any movement quickly.